SmayanKhanna/scale_GCL/README.md

 ---
 ## Setup and Installation

 To get started, clone the repository and set up the Conda environment.
-Our code relies on PyTorch and PyTorch Geometric (PyG).
+Our code relies on PyTorch, PyTorch Geometric (PyG) and networkX.

 ```bash
 # Clone the repository